therootcompany/uuid.js/README.md

 There are too many of these uuid modules out there and they're too complicated.

+## Live-Stream: Publishing this to NPM + Explanation

 [![root-uuid thumbnail](https://user-images.githubusercontent.com/122831/122829386-2dcfe180-d2a4-11eb-89f0-b269f009c7ce.jpg)](https://youtu.be/9px-CA0vjP8)

 ## node-uuid vs crazy-uuid vs fast-uuid